 "İsmail Baydan\' website is \t ismailbaydan.com"

-Pipe is used to connect commands together.
-For example to echo the content of the text file and look for a string is like this. grep uses the output of the cat command.
+The pipe is used to connect commands together.
+For example, to echo the content of the text file and look for a string is like this. grep uses the output of the cat command.

 $ time dd count=100000 if=/dev/urandom of=/dev/null